Pulover/PuloversMacroCreator/Documentation/Variables.md

 > MyVar = 5
 > Clipboard > %MyVar%

+If the result is blank or 0 it's evaluated as false.
+Any other value, number or string, is evaluated as true.

 In the *Compare Variables* option the *Variable* field must be a single variable word (not in percent signs) and the *Value* field you can enter any literal value and variables enclosed in percent signs.

 The operators accepted are:

 > = == <> != > < >= <=

-In the *Evaluate Expression* option you can enter any valid expression, including multiple statements and ternary.
+In the *Evaluate Expression* option you can enter any valid expression, including multiple statements.

+> MyVar > 10 && MyVar < 20

 In expressions variables must not be enclosed in percent signs (except to deference) and literal strings must be enclosed in quotes.
 A complete explanation can be found at [AHK documentation](http://autohotkey.com/docs/Variables.htm#Expressions)

 Download Example: [Comparing Variables in Playback](Examples/CompareVars.pmc).